mumanchu/LTR329ALSOpticalSensor/README.md

 ## Installation

-The library can be installed in the Arduino IDE by downloading the ZIP file, and using 'Sketch / Include Library > Add ZIP Library...'
-This installs the library and the example sketch.
+The library can be installed in the Arduino IDE by downloading the ZIP file from github via the green 'Code' button.
+Install the library and example sketch from the Arduino IDE with 'Sketch / Include Library > Add ZIP Library...'.
 Open the example sketch with 'File / Examples / Example from custom libraries'.

 ## Class Reference